Dick Donovan: Chicago White Sox

 Donovan was part of the "Go-Go Sox" team that won Chicago's first AL pennant since 1919.
 After winning his first start in 1959, he went six weeks without winning a game.
 "There's been nothing wrong with my stride or rhythm," said Donovan.
 "I just seem more prone to lapses in concentration this year."
 May 12, he hit a two-run home run against Ike Delock but took a no-decision after running into trouble in the seventh inning; however, the White Sox beat Boston 4–3.
 A sore shoulder kept him out between July 21 and August 16.
 In late-August, the White Sox faced Cleveland, a competitive team that trailed them by 1.5 games in the standings, for a four-game series.
 Donovan took the opportunity to throw his lone shutout of the year, defeating them 2–0 on August 29.
 The White Sox took a 5.5 game lead after sweeping the Indians, and 10,000 appreciative fans showed up to welcome them back to Midway International Airport when they returned to Chicago.
 Donovan was 9–6 on September 2 but lost his last four decisions to finish 9–10.
 He appeared in 31 games (29 starts) for the White Sox, posting a 3.66 ERA and striking out 71 in 179 2/3 innings pitched.

 The White Sox faced the Los Angeles Dodgers in the 1959 World Series.
 Donovan got the start in Game 3 and held the Dodgers to one baserunner through the first six innings.
 After getting two outs in the seventh, though, he walked Norm Larker and Gil Hodges on nine pitches, prompting manager Al López to replace him on the mound with Gerry Staley.
 Staley gave up a single to pinch-hitter Carl Furillo, allowing two runs to score, and Donovan took the loss in the 3–1 defeat.
 In Game 5, Donovan was called on in the eighth inning with one out after the Dodgers had loaded the bases, with the White Sox clinging to a 1–0 lead.
 He got Furillo to hit into a pop fly, then got Don Zimmer to fly out to left field before pitching a scoreless ninth to earn the save for the White Sox.
-Donovan was also used in Game 6, but he gave up three runs (including a home run to Willy Moon) without recording an out as the White Sox lost the game 9–3 and the Dodgers won the World Series.
+Donovan was also used in Game 6, but he gave up three runs (including a home run to Wally Moon) without recording an out as the White Sox lost the game 9–3 and the Dodgers won the World Series.